tferrari92/automate-all-the-things/README.md

 # **INTRODUCTION**

-I believe in a world where all that's required of me is to enjoy life, lay on the couch, play COD and have exitential crises.
+I believe in a world where all that's expected of me is to enjoy life, lay on the couch, play COD and have exitential crises.
 <br/>
 If I could, I'd automate cooking, cleaning, working, doing taxes, making friends, dating, writing READMEs...
 Hell, I'd even automate playing with my stupid kids if I could.
 <br/>